tsolawoyin/Language.js/for-loops.md

 }
 ```

-How do we come to end up having
+How do we end up having
 ```
 9
 9